jacob-umich/hoot/README.md

 This is the README for your extension "hoot".
 After writing up a brief description, we recommend including the following sections.

 ## Features
-search for articles
+- search for articles
-automatically put them into a bib have notes pop up when reading an article have notes be stored in a db but can have them collated outside of db have custom fields for article have time management with pomodoro and tracking web of references commenting on snippets
+- automatically put them into a bib
+- have separate persistant notes page pop up when reading an article
+- have notes be stored in a db but can have them collated outside of db
+- have custom fields for article
+- have time management with pomodoro and tracking
+- web of references
+- commenting on snippets
-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file. wakatime might be useful reading type progress tracker special button for adding to a reading list (part of web of references) For example if there is an image subfolder under your extension project workspace:
+- wakatime might be useful
+- reading type progress tracker
+- special button for adding to a reading list (part of web of references) For example if there is an image subfolder under your extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)